Bull’s Blood Beet Highlights

-Beets are another microgreen where a seed heat mat helps with germination and growth.
+Beets are another microgreen where a seed heat mat helps germination and growth.

-A Bull’s Blood Beet seed often sprout more than one seedling.
+A Bull’s Blood Beet seed often sprouts more than one seedling.

 The average days to harvest are 15-days, give or take a couple.
 Harvest when first true leaves open and develop at the height of 2- to 3-inches.